-Goal #6 Decrease the time between an Inpatient/Outpatient Competency Evaluation and participant receiving a placement at a state run hospital by 20% in FY 2019.
+Goal #6- Decrease the time between an Inpatient/Outpatient Competency Evaluation and participant receiving a placement at a state-run hospital by 20% in FY 2020.

-Objective #1-Link participants whom may have a possible mental health impairment with the Problem-Solving Court in the local county jail at the time of their jail intake.
+Objective #1 Link participants whom may have a possible mental health impairment with the Problem-Solving Court in the local county jail at the time of their jail intake.

-- Contact the Directors of the county detention center by October 1, 2019, in order to discuss their current protocol when dealing with incompetent defendants. - Contact the state hospital administration by October 1, 2019 to discuss the documented protocol to transfer a defendant from the county detention center to the state hospital. - By October 15, 2019, Mental Health Court Coordinator will document the current wait times from the initial evaluation request to placement being made in the state hospital and document times on the SMART legal status screen. - Create a report using collected SMART data, and compare the report with the wait time recommend by state hospital administrators by June 1, 2020.
+- Contact the Directors of the county detention center by October 1, 2019, to discuss their current protocol when dealing with incompetent defendants. - Contact the state hospital administration by October 1, 2019 to discuss the documented protocol to transfer a defendant from the county detention center to the state hospital. - By October 15, 2019, Mental Health Court coordinator will document the current wait times from the initial evaluation request to placement being made in the state hospital and document times on the SMART legal status screen. - Create a report using collected SMART data, and compare the report with the wait time recommend by state hospital administrators by June 1, 2020.

-FY 2020 Budget with Justification
+FY 2019 Budget with Justification

-This section should include a line item budget and justification.
+This section should include a line item budget with justification.
 Each requested product/service/position justification should be no longer than 350 words per item.
 At a minimum, include the following:

-- How much funding for this position/item/service is needed and for what? - Cost Itemization. - When are the resources needed? - What SMART data or other statistical background were used to justify the request? - What steps have previously been taken in order to secure resources (i.e. federal grants, donations, fundraisers, etc.)?
+- How much funding for this position/item/service is needed and for what? - Cost Itemization. - When are the resources needed? - What SMART data or other statistical background was used to justify the request? - What steps have previously been taken in order to secure resources (i.e. federal grants, donations, fundraisers, etc.)?

-The following are definitions for each line item listed in the FY 2020 District Court Problem-Solving Court Budget Request:
+The following are definitions for each line item listed in the FY 2019 Office of Problem-Solving Courts Discretionary Grant: